ANKARA, Turkey (AP) — The Latest on migrants trying to get to Europe (all times local):

 A 2016 deal between Turkey and the EU significantly curbed numbers but migrants still attempt the perilous journey.

-Photo: FILE – In this Friday, Sept.
-1, 2017 file photo, African migrants who were rescued from the Mediterranean Sea north of the Libyan coast, look out from the deck as the Aquarius vessel of SOS Mediterranee and MSF (Doctors Without Borders) NGOs, approaches the port of Pozzallo on Sicily, Italy.
+Photo: FILE – In this Wednesday, Aug.
+30, 2017 file photo, rescuers transfer migrants rescued by an oil rig supply ship to the Aquarius vessel of SOS Mediterranee and MSF (Doctors Without Borders) NGOs, in the Mediterranean Sea, north of Libyan coast.
 Migrants trying to reach Europe face routine rape and sexual torture throughout their journey _ and especially in Libya _ with men facing abuse nearly as routinely as women, according to a study based on dozens of interviews with aid workers and migrants.
 (AP Photo/Darko Bandic, File)